 (#13478)The Common Info Length subfield indicates the number of octets in the Common Info field, including one octet for the Common Info Length subfield.

 The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Reconfiguration Multi-Link element is affiliated.

-One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).
+The EML Capabilities subfield has the same definition as the EML Capabilities subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1002k— EML Capabilities subfield format).

-Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in 35.3.6 (Multi-Link reconfiguration).
+The MLD Capabilities and Operations subfield has the same definition as the MLD Capabilities and Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1002l—MLD Capabilities and Operations subfield format).One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).

-The format of a Per-STA Profile subelement is defined in Figure 9-1002w (Per-STA Profile subelement for the Reconfiguration Multi-Link element(#13478)).
+Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in Figure 9-1002w (Per-STA Profile subelement for the Reconfiguration Multi-Link element(#13478)).